 But don’t go crazy here.
 Don’t dye your beard hours before the wedding ceremony or get a radical new facial hairstyle the day before.

 Get your facial hair cleaned up about one week before your wedding.
-This will give you time to clean things up if any mistakes were made.
-Additionally, consider applying a beard balm the morning of your ceremony, as it will help to control wispy hairs, so you look dapper for your big day.
+This will give you time to clean things up if any mistakes are made.
+Additionally, consider applying a beard balm the morning of your ceremony, as it will help to control wispy hairs so you look dapper for your big day.

 9. Attending A Wedding, What Should I Do?

 So it’s one thing to be the near focal point of the wedding as the groom, but what about being an onlooker?

 Should you shave your beard when just simply attending a wedding?